 Software engineering curricula do not exist in isolation.
 They are found in institutions; and these institutions have differing environments, goals, and practices.
-International issues are not the only problem curriculum implementers will experience.
 Software engineering curricula must be able to be delivered in a variety of fashions and to be part of many different types of institutions.